eddiemws/se-assignment-4-github-and-visual-studio-eddiemws/README.md

 What is GitHub, and what are its primary functions and features?
 Explain how it supports collaborative software development.
 Repositories on GitHub:
+GitHub is a web-based platform that uses Git for version control, facilitating software development and collaboration.
+Its primary functions and features include:

+Repositories: Storage locations for project files and their revision histories.
+Version Control: Tracking and managing changes to code over time.
+Branching and Merging: Facilitating parallel development and integration of changes.
+Pull Requests: Enabling code reviews and discussions before integrating changes.
+Collaboration Tools: Issues, project boards, and wikis to support project management and team communication.
+GitHub Actions: Automating workflows, such as CI/CD pipelines.
+GitHub supports collaborative software development by allowing multiple developers to work on the same project simultaneously, track changes, manage conflicts, and integrate contributions through a structured workflow.

 What is a GitHub repository?
 Describe how to create a new repository and the essential elements that should be included in it.
 Version Control with Git:
+A GitHub repository is a storage space where your project's files and their revision history are stored.
+It can be public or private and typically includes:

+README.md: Describes the project, how to set it up, and how to use it.
+LICENSE: Specifies the licensing terms for the project.
+.gitignore: Lists files and directories that Git should ignore. src/ or main project directories: Contains the source code and main files of the project.
+Docs: Documentation for the project.
+Creating a New Repository:

+Log in to GitHub: Go to GitHub and log in.
+Create Repository: Click on the "New" button or go to your profile and click "Repositories" then "New".
+Fill Details: Enter repository name, description (optional), and choose between public or private.
+Initialize Repository: Optionally, add a README file, .gitignore template, and license.
+Create: Click "Create repository"

 Explain the concept of version control in the context of Git.
 How does GitHub enhance version control for developers?
 Branching and Merging in GitHub: